Disappearance of Najeeb Ahmed: Investigation

 The police filed a First Information Report (FIR) for kidnapping and wrongful confinement based on Fatima Nafees's complaint on 15 October 2016.
 Premier investigative agencies in India, including a Special Investigation Team (SIT) of the Delhi Police, the Crime Branch of the Delhi Police, and the Central Bureau of Investigation (CBI), have been unable to find any leads.
 All of these agencies were reprimanded by the Delhi High Court at various points for their poorly executed investigation into the case.
-The Delhi police spent approximately 24,55,600 rupees (US $32,869.53 as of 1 November 2020) advertising Ahmed’s disappearance.

 After 25 days, the investigation was transferred to the Crime Branch.
 CCTV footage was found that led the investigators to identify the rickshaw that Ahmed reportedly took from the JNU campus.
 The mobile phones of the nine ABVP members accused of assaulting Ahmed were sent by the CBI to the forensic science laboratory in Chandigarh and 122 gigabytes of data were extracted from six of the phones.
 However, the data did not reveal any relevant information.

-On 29 June 2017, the CBI announced a reward of 1 million rupees (US $13,385.54) for information about Najeeb Ahmed.
+On 29 June 2017, the CBI announced a reward of 10 lakh rupees (US $13,385.54) for information about Najeeb Ahmed.

 In one of their submissions to the Delhi High Court, the CBI accused the Delhi Police of forcing a false statement from an auto driver who said that he had driven Ahmed to Jamia Milia Islamia on the day of his disappearance.
 The Delhi Police had used this fabricated evidence to pursue a theory that Ahmed had left the campus on his own volition.
 It had also used Ahmed's medical history to assert that he was mentally disturbed.
 After being unable to prove any connection between his medical condition and his disappearance, the Delhi Police quietly dropped this line of investigation.

 Fatima Nafees issued legal notices to prominent publications including Times of India, Times Now, and Zee News for falsely reporting that her son had connections to the terrorist group ISIS.

 In May 2019, the court asked the CBI whether Ahmed is alive or dead, to which the CBI responded that the last time Ahmed was seen was with his friend, and he must have been in hiding.
 His mother Fatima Nafees opposed the statement and demanded a hearing.